sagemath/trac_to_gh/Issue 5358.md

 # Issue 5358: major bug in missing import of escape in twist.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5358

 Original creator: was